Mail Invoices or Email Them? A Business Decision Guide

 Why is that?

-Email inboxes are flooded with a deluge of emails, so sometimes vital emails are ignored or deleted without recognizing their importance.
+Email inboxes are flooded with a deluge of messages, so sometimes vital emails are ignored or deleted without recognizing their importance.
 And then there’s the security issue: Is it a legitimate email?
 People are apprehensive about clicking on attachments or unsecure links due to phishing and malware.

 Even though email is convenient to send, what good is it if it’s not being seen by your customers?